 Ever since I saw Claire from Bon Appetit recreate tater tots, I have been determined to get my fix of them.
 The allowance of tater tots as a meal was not common in my house as a child, so naturally I remain fixated on them as an adult.
-In what is essentially an excuse to buy and consumer tater tots, today I am sharing a recipe for FODMAP friendly Shepherd’s pie.
-It’s vegetarian (and accidentally vegan) gluten free, easy and truly delicious.
+In what is essentially an excuse to buy and consumer tater tots, today I am sharing a recipe for FODMAP friendly vegan Shepherd’s pie.
+It’s vegetarian, gluten free, easy and truly delicious.

 The ‘meat’ aspect of this FODMAP friendly shepherd’s pie is a variation on my vegan bolognese recipe.
 It uses frozen and defrosted tofu, which develops an alarmingly mince meat like texture once the defrost is complete.
 The pie uses a number of flavourings to develop a meat like umami, and is finished with the heart and soul of the dish, tater tots (or mash).
 Tater tots are essentially a lazy person’s version of mash – no manual labour required.